trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 <p align="center">
  <img src="https://i.imgur.com/OKUcoMs.jpg">

+## ╸ Add/Remove blocklist in bulk ╸

-### You can only add one by one url to blocklist in adguard for now but there is a python script to add multiple urls.
+You can only add one by one url to blocklist in adguard for now but there is a python script to add multiple urls.

 Open new py file and call it bulkurls.py:

     nano /home/pi/bulkurls.py

 Then copy and past text from <a href="https://raw.githubusercontent.com/trinib/Adguard-Wireguard-Unbound-Cloudflare/main/bulkurls.py"><b>bulkurls.py</b></a> file and save (control+x then y then enter) **DON'T FORGET TO READ INSTRUCTIONS FROM TEXT IN IT**.

+To remove blocklist in bulk you need to change `add` in second of last line (..../control/filtering/`add`_url", data = filterObj, headers=headers) in <a href="https://raw.githubusercontent.com/trinib/Adguard-Wireguard-Unbound-Cloudflare/main/bulkurls.py"><b>bulkurls.py</b></a> to `remove`

 #
 <p align="center">